-Kairos is the Greek word for the word "God's time" as opposed to chronos which is clock time.
+Kairos is the Greek word for God's time.
 This retreat is a four-day, three-night experience where students are guided through reflection on their lives, given time to connect with others, and will explore more deeply their relationships with family, friends, and God.

 Kairos retreat has been described by participants as one of the most meaningful parts of the Christian Brothers experience.
 The Kairos retreat is offered 5 times throughout the year (including a Junior Summer Kairos that takes place at the conclusion of Junior year) to accommodate student schedules.
 The retreat is led by a retreat director and a team of dedicated adult staff and student leaders.
 There is a fee for this retreat, which goes toward expenses of transportation, housing, meals, and retreat materials.

-The dates for all retreats are in the school calendar and posted on the school web site.
+The dates for all retreats are in the School calendar and posted on the School web site.